completed at least one semester at their home university at the time of participation;

 Certificate of Admission

-D-2-6 / D-2-8 VISA (Study Abroad) is REQUIRED before entering Korea.
+D-2-6 / D-2-8 VISA (Study Abroad) is REQUIRED BEFORE entering Korea.

 Students can obtain a visa at the nearest Korean Embassy with the admission package.
 An additional step is required for students from the 21 nations listed below.